 DC: Chocolate city?

-At the end of 2009, on a visit to family & friends in the mid-Atlantic region, Ronnie & I sampled their local chocolate scene.
+At the end of 2009, on a visit to family & friends in the mid-Atlantic region, Cacaopod & I sampled their local chocolate scene.
 Our tour was by no means comprehensive, but we covered a lot of ground.
 Here are my impressions, reviews and recommendations:

 We started in the Virginia Tidewater area.
 We couldn’t find anything happening there yet with artisan chocolates.
 There are a couple of traditional candy makers in Virginia Beach, which we skipped.
 Instead we indulged in traditional Southern Christmas fare and made the usual dietary New Year’s resolutions.